getify/foi-lang/formalization-work/Foi-Specification.md

 A function defined *without* the `%` marker cannot be invoked via the `%`-call operator; `regular%` is a semantic error against a `regular` that was not declared `%`-callable.
 The marker is the function value's opt-in.

-The full `%`-call dispatch mechanism -- how `inst%` routes to its owning namespace's `%` hook, and the identity-fallthrough behavior when no `%` hook is declared -- is specified in §3.9.
+The full `%`-call dispatch mechanism -- how `inst%` routes to its owning namespace's `%` hook, and the no-hook rejection rule when no `%` hook is declared -- is specified in §3.9.

 ##### §3.1.1.3 Comprehension-Suffix Declaration Form